 Pistachio tiramisu is a divine nutty twist on the classic Italian dessert.
-Pistachio partners with robust coffee flavour in this easy-to-make tiramisu without alcohol that is suitable for many occasions.
+Pistachio partners with robust coffee flavour in this easy-to-make non-alcoholic tiramisu that can be enjoyed throughout the year.
+It is ideal for both casual gatherings and more formal dinner parties.

 Jump to:

-This coffee and pistachio cream dessert is based on the traditional version of tiramisu that incorporates mascarpone, egg yolk and egg whites.
-From this starting point I’ve included (paid link) pistachio creme to create a pistachio mascarpone cream and ground pistachio nuts to amplify this additional flavour further.
+This coffee and pistachio tiramisu is based on the traditional Italian tiramisu recipe that incorporates mascarpone, egg yolk and egg whites.
+From this starting point I’ve included pistachio creme to create a pistachio mascarpone cream, and ground pistachio nuts to further amplify this feature flavour.

 Why you’ll love this recipe

-- Flavour: mild & creamy mascarpone, rich coffee and the sweet nutty profile of pistachios are a sublime combination of flavours.
+- Flavour: The mild, creamy mascarpone blends perfectly with rich coffee and the sweet, nutty notes of pistachios, creating a sublime combination of flavours.

-- Texture: on the whole this alcohol-free tiramisu is soft and creamy, but there’s the ability to include a little bite from the pistachio nuts depending how finely you choose to grind them.
+- Texture: Overall, this non-alcoholic tiramisu is soft and creamy, but you can add a little crunch by adjusting how finely you grind the pistachio nuts.

-- It’s different: pistachio tiramisu is a lovely deviation away from the classic version of this ever-popular Italian dessert.
+- It’s different: Pistachio tiramisu offers a delightful variation on the classic version of this ever-popular Italian dessert.

-- Adaptable: although this is a recipe for tiramisu without alcohol, it’s easy to add in a splash of booze should you so desire.
+- Adaptable: Although this is a recipe for non-alcoholic tiramisu, it’s easy to add in a splash of your favourite liqueur if you prefer.

 Fancy further dalliances with tiramisu?
 Try my Christmas tiramisu, Amaretto tiramisu or my Biscoff tiramisu.
-The latter is another alcohol-free tiramisu recipe.
+The latter is another non-alcoholic tiramisu recipe.

 Ingredients notes

-Pistachio creme: is a sweet spread from Italy.
-It’s a blend of pistachio nuts, sweeteners and other ingredients such as milk powder, olive oil or vegetable fats.
-It’s different to pistachio butter which isn’t typically sweetened, so the two ingredients are not interchangeable in this recipe.
-I used (paid link) Pisti spreadable pistachio cremewhen creating this recipe.
+Pistachio creme: This is a sweet spread originating from Italy, made from a blend of pistachio nuts, sweeteners, and other ingredients such as milk powder, olive oil, or vegetable fats.
+It differs from pistachio butter, which is typically unsweetened, so the two are not interchangeable in this pistachio tiramisu recipe.
+For this recipe, I used Pisti spreadable pistachio crème.

-Pistachio nuts: you’ll need unsalted pistachios removed from their shells.
-I grind them in a (paid link) Ninja Professional Chopper processor, retaining a little texture, but you can also use a food processor or chop them finely by hand.
+Pistachio nuts: You will need unsalted pistachios, removed from their shells.
+I grind them in a Ninja Professional Chopper processor, retaining a little texture, but you can also use a food processor or chop them finely by hand.

-Coffee: ideally use strong espresso coffee for this recipe.
-If that is not possible then make some strong coffee using your favourite instant coffee granules.
-Decaff is fine in both cases.
+Coffee: Ideally, use strong espresso for this recipe.
+If that’s not possible, you can make strong coffee using your favourite instant coffee granules.
+Decaffeinated coffee is suitable in both cases.

-Mascarpone: Use quality full-fat mascarpone cream cheese that is well within its use-by date as it is less likely to split than older cheese.
-Tiramisu should be rich, creamy and indulgent, so low-fat mascarpone should not be used.
+Mascarpone: Use high-quality full-fat mascarpone cream cheese that is well within its use-by date, as it is less likely to split than older cheese.
+Tiramisu should be rich, creamy, and indulgent, so low-fat mascarpone is not recommended.

-This ingredient does have a tenancy to split easily – see here for my tips on how to reduce this risk.
+This ingredient does have a tendency to split easily – see my tips on how to prevent mascarpone from splitting.

-Savioardi biscuits: also known as Ladyfinger biscuits.
-I cheat and use store-bought biscuits but if you fancy making your own I can only imagine it would take this dessert to another level again.
+Savioardi biscuits: Also known as Ladyfinger biscuits.
+I usually cheat and use store-bought ones, but if you feel like making your own ladyfinger biscuits I can only imagine it would take this dessert to another level again.

 Step by step instructions